Wakulla Springs: Specifics on flow rate

 Flow rate of the spring is 200-300 e6USgal of water a day.
 A record peak flow from the spring on April 11, 1973 was measured at 14324 USgal per second – equal to 1.2 e9USgal per day.

-Wakulla Springs in film
+In film

 Beginning in 1938, several of the early Tarzan films including Tarzan's New York Adventure starring Johnny Weissmuller were filmed on location in Wakulla Springs.
-Other films such as Creature from the Black Lagoon, Return of the Creature, Night Moves, Airport '77 and Joe Panther starring Brian Keith and Ricardo Montalbán were also filmed on location at Wakulla Springs.
+Other films such as Creature from the Black Lagoon, Revenge of the Creature, Night Moves, Airport '77 and Joe Panther starring Brian Keith and Ricardo Montalbán were also filmed on location at Wakulla Springs.

 Most of the movie history can be traced back to Edward Ball, who purchased the land surrounding Wakulla in 1934.
 Initially, Wakulla was not a tourist destination, but rather a reclusive resort.
 This changed when Ball hired a new manager, Newt Perry, who brought publicity to Wakulla Springs.
 He previously worked at Silver Springs, where he worked with MGM during the production of Tarzan Finds a Son!.